-A similar behavior characterizes the passive scalar flux, which is shown in the right top panel of figure \ref{fig:fluxes-active-passive-scalars}.
-The unstable stratification enhances the flux, which becomes increasingly important in comparison of the scalar variance.
-However, no particular changes in the spatial trend are seen: the flux is always directed towards the upper region.
-On the contrary, important differences can be found in the case of stable stratification: after an initial damping, the flux become zero or even negative in the center of the mixing layer (see \fr=0.4 in the above cited panel), which agrees to the experimental results by \cite{jw94}.
-In particular, it can be noticed the flux derivative along the vertical direction, right bottom panel in Fig. \ref{fig:thicknesses}.
-A positive derivative can be interpreted as entrainment of clear air (passive scalar moves away), while a negative derivative implies a detrainment of clear air (passive scalar moves into) \cite{mw86}.
-In case of neutral (and unstable) stratification, the mixing acts moving the scalar upwards, where initially is not present.
-Under a stable stratification, we observe two sub-layers (dark yellow solid line, \fr$=0.4$) with positive derivative which surround one sub-layer with negative derivative: the scalar is thus retained within the mixing layer.
+A similar behavior characterizes the passive scalar flux, which is shown in the top panel on the right in Figure \ref{fig:fluxes-active-passive-scalars}.
+The unstable stratification enhances the flux, which becomes increasingly important, in comparison with the scalar variance.
+However, no particular changes in the spatial trend can be seen: the flux is always directed toward the upper region.
+On the other hand, important differences can be seen for the case of stable stratification: after an initial damping, the flux becomes zero or even negative in the center of the mixing layer (see \fr=0.4 in the above cited panel), which agrees with the experimental results of \cite{jw94}.
+In particular, the flux derivative along the vertical direction can be noticed in the bottom panel on the right.
+A positive derivative can be interpreted as the entrainment of clear air (the passive scalar moves away), while a negative derivative implies a detrainment of clear air (the passive scalar moves into the layer) \cite{mw86}.
+In the case of neutral (and unstable) stratification, the mixing moves the scalar upward, where it is not initially present.
+We observe two sub-layers (dark yellow solid line, \fr$=0.4$) for a stable stratification with a positive derivative that surrounds one sub-layer with a negative derivative: the scalar is thus retained within the mixing layer.